pmb-7684/Python-Projects/README.md

 # Project 3 - Sqlite using python.
 Create several databases, complete joins and run queries. (mini project)

-# Project 4 - Coming Soon - Using spark and pyspark. (mini project)
+# Project 4 - Using Colab to run a notebook using pySpark and City of Chicago Portal.
+This is part of the Skill Share course SparkSQL and Hadoop (for Data Science)